React Libraries for 2025

 Whereas inline style can be used to add style dynamically with JavaScript in React's JSX, an external CSS file could hold all the remaining style for your React application:

 Once your application grows in size, there are other styling approaches to check out.
+One last hint before we continue: If you want to apply a className conditionally in React, use a utility library like clsx.

-First, I would recommend you to have a look into CSS Modules as one of many CSS-in-CSS solutions.
+Second, I would recommend you to have a look into CSS Modules as one of many CSS-in-CSS solutions.
 CSS Modules give you a way to encapsulate your CSS into component co-located modules.
 This way, styles don't leak accidentally into other components:

 Whether you choose CSS-in-CSS or Utility-First-CSS is up to you.
-The trend goes towards Utility-First-CSS with Tailwind CSS.
-CSS-in-JS solutions are not as popular anymore because of their problems with server-side environments.
-One last hint: If you want to apply a className conditionally in React, use a utility library like clsx.
+The trend goes towards Utility-First-CSS with Tailwind CSS as the industry standard.
+CSS-in-JS solutions are not as popular anymore because of their performance and hydration problems with server-side environments, even though newer solutions (but not as popular as Styled Components or Emotion) are solving these problems.

 Recommendations: